-- (31) A free and pluralist press is essential to ensure quality journalism and citizens' access to information.
+- (30a) The expiry of the term of protection of a work entails the entry of that work in the public domain and the expiry of the rights that Union copyright law provides to that work.
+In the field of visual arts, the circulation of faithful reproductions of works in the public domain contributes to the access to and promotion of culture (or access to cultural heritage).
+In the digital environment, the protection of these reproductions through copyright or related rights is inconsistent with the expiry of the copyright protection of works.
+In addition, differences between the national copyright laws governing the protection of these reproductions give rise to legal uncertainty and affect the cross-border dissemination of works of visual arts in the public domain.
+Therefore, it should be clarified that certain reproductions of works of visual arts in the public domain should not be protected by copyright or related rights.
+This should not prevent cultural heritage institutions from selling reproductions, such as postcards. - (31) A free and pluralist press is essential to ensure quality journalism and citizens' access to information.
 It provides a fundamental contribution to public debate and the proper functioning of a democratic society.
 The wide availability of press publications online has given rise to the emergence of new online services, such as news aggregators or media monitoring services, for which the reuse of press publications constitutes an important part of their business models and a source of revenues.
 Publishers of press publications are facing problems in licensing the online use of their publications to the providers of these kind of services, making it more difficult for them to recoup their investments.
-In the absence of rights in press publications regarding online uses by information society service providers in the digital environment are often complex and inefficient. - (32) The organisational and financial contribution of publishers in producing press publications needs to be recognised and further encouraged to ensure the sustainability of the publishing industry.
-It is therefore necessary to provide at Union level a harmonised legal protection for press publications in respect of online uses by information society service providers, leaving unaffected current copyright rules in Union law applicable to uses of press publications by other users, including individual users.
-Such protection should be effectively guaranteed through the introduction, in Union law, of rights related to copyright for the reproduction and making available to the public of press publications published by publishers established in a Member State in respect of online uses by information society service providers within the meaning of Directive (EU) 2015/1535 of the European Parliament and of the Council.
+In the absence of recognition of publishers of press publications as rightholders, licensing and enforcement of rights in press publications regarding online uses by information society service providers in the digital environment are often complex and inefficient.

+The organisational and financial contribution of publishers in producing press publications (32)needs to be recognised and further encouraged to ensure the sustainability of the publishing industry and thereby to foster the availability of reliable information.
+It is therefore necessary to provide at Union level a harmonised legal protection for press publications in respect of online uses by information society service providers, leaving unaffected current copyright rules in Union law applicable to private or non-commercial uses of press publications by individual users, including when they share press publications online.
+Such protection should be effectively guaranteed through the introduction, in Union law, of rights related to copyright for the reproduction and making available to the public of press publications published by publishers established in a Member State in respect of online uses by information society service providers within the meaning of Directive (EU) 2015/1535 of the European Parliament and of the Council 12.
+The legal protection for press publications provided for by this Directive should benefit publishers established in a Member State and having their registered office, central administration or principal place of business within the Union.